Privacy Program Maturity: KPIs to Improve Incident Response

 On April 8, 2021 IAPP hosted a discussion titled Privacy Industry Benchmarking and KPIs, featuring panelists: Mahmood Sher-Jan CHPC, CEO and Founder RadarFirst.
 Jay Cline Principal PwC, and Michelle Wraight CISM, CRISC Director, Global Head of Privacy Automation BNY Mellon.

-Click here to see the full discussion on maturing privacy programs, for a summary of the ways to measure and conduct privacy program maturity with actionable KPIs to improve incident response, read more below.
+Continue reading for a summary of the webinar and insights into how to measure and conduct privacy program maturity with actionable KPIs to improve incident response.

 As areas of the world begin to see the light at the end of the pandemic tunnel, privacy regulatory activity and enforcement are coming back online in full force.
 This regulatory momentum along with new vulnerabilities discovered in the mass shift to remote working bringing privacy teams into the limelight to reduce risk and operationalize incident response.